 AFFORDABLE CLEAN ENERGY MEASURES

-The focus on employee comfort does not end there.
-With car wash and grocery delivery services, among other things, readily arranged from the building, ‘Infinity’ contributes to employees’ work-life balance and helping the company attract talented people.
+The focus is very much on employee comfort.
+With car wash and grocery delivery services, among other things, readily arranged from the building, Infinity contributes to employees’ work-life balance, helping the company attract talented people.

 Infinity might well be the only building of its kind in the world to obtain both a European standardisation on sustainability, BREEAM (rated ‘Excellent’) and the American standardisation LEED (rated ‘Gold’).

 With all these techniques combined, Encon is now looking to transfer its knowledge to other organisations.